awsdocs/aws-deep-learning-amis/doc_source/tutorial-horovod-tensorflow.md

 ## Troubleshooting<a name="tutorial-horovod-troubleshooting"></a>

 The following command may help get past errors that come up when you experiment with Horovod\.
 +  If the training crashes for some reason, mpirun may fail to clean up all the python processes on each machine\.
-In that case before you start the next job kill the python processes on all machines as follows:
+In that case, before you start the next job, stop the python processes on all machines as follows:

   ```
   runclust hosts "pkill -9 python"